 Some conditions cause excessive production of mucus by the mucous membranes:

-- Irritable bowel syndrome: A genetic ailment that causes several symptoms such as abdominal pain, diarrhea, and the presence of excessive white-colored mucus.
-Patients with irritable bowel syndrome (IBS) consistently produce excess mucus (3) (4).
-At least 25% (1 out of 4) of the time, the stool will contain surplus mucus (5).
+- Irritable bowel syndrome: A genetic ailment characterized by problems of bowel movement such as abdominal pain, diarrhea, and the presence of excessive white-colored mucus.
+Patients with irritable bowel syndrome (IBS) consistently produce excess mucus (4) (5).
+At least 25% (1 out of 4) of the time, the stool will contain surplus mucus (6).

-- Allergies: An infant with allergies and food intolerance especially from cow’s milk, can excrete mucus and blood in their stool.
-This happens because of the inflammation of the intestine due to ingestion of an allergic food (15).
+- Allergies: An infant with allergies and food intolerance can excrete mucus in their stool.
+This happens because of the inflammation of the intestine due to ingestion of an allergic food (16).
+According to the Centers for Disease Control and Prevention (CDC), in 2021, among children aged between 0-17 years, 5.8% of children had food allergies.

 Conditions that cause excess mucus in the stools also lead to other symptoms such as blood in the stool, abdominal cramps, poor appetite, and diarrhea.
 It means mucus is more likely to be obvious when your baby has mucus due to a problem.